 Who is eligible for the voucher?

-Eligibility for the mediation voucher is unrelated to an individual’s income.
+DMS welcome the fact that eligibility for the mediation voucher is unrelated to an individual’s income.
 Once you have attended your MIAM and had your case assessed for suitability, you may be able to apply for the voucher scheme.
 Not all mediation cases satisfy the requirements – only the following cases will be eligible for the voucher:

 - Child arrangement disputes; or